Manish-D-Rao/thermal-stability-tool/README.md

 The calculated Richardson Number (RI) is used to classify atmospheric stability into categories such as:

-- Very Unstable
+- Strongly Unstable
 - Unstable
-- Slightly Unstable
 - Neutral
-- Slightly Stable
 - Stable
-- Very Stable
+- Strongly Stable

 ---